Buddhaditya Mohanty

 Buddhaditya Mohanty is an Indian actor.
 He was born in Cuttack, completed his schooling at Stewart School, Cuttack and his college education at Ravenshaw College.
 After that he studied at Delhi University.
 He works in Mumbai as well as in Odisha.
 He has worked in a number of successful serials including Meher (tv series), Stree-Teri Kahani, Kumkum, Waaris, Prratima and Kya hua tera wada.

+Personal life

+Buddhaditya Mohanty born to actress Malavika Ray and doctor Badal Mohanty.
+His maternal grandfather Rajkishore Raya was renowned writer from Odisha.
+Aparajita Mohanty and Mahasweta Ray are his aunts.
+Odia film veteran Babushaan Mohanty is his cousin brother.